 Non-traditional degrees are more commonly known as life experience degrees.
+They are usually designed for working adults.
 In a non-traditional degree program, students earn college credit from work experience, employer-sponsored training, military training, volunteer activities, industry training, examinations such as the CLEP and other life endeavors.
-Non-traditional degree programs are usually designed for working adults.

 A student's first step towards obtaining a non-traditional degree is to demonstrate that his or her acquired life experience is equal to what would be learned in a typical college program.
 This is usually done by completing an evaluation application that will be reviewed by college faculty members.
 The evaluation process most often used is the prior learning assessment method.
 With this method, college faculty thoroughly examine a student's qualifications.
 If approved, the student's life experiences can be converted into credits that will be applied towards a college degree.

 Another option for earning nontraditional college credit is to complete a College Level Examination Program (CLEP) Exam.
 Successfully passing a CLEP test can earn a student college credit that can be applied towards a traditional or non-traditional degree program.
 In the CLEP program, students can take up 33 exams.
 Students are tested on knowledge gained through:

 - Previous college coursework